Tips On How To Get A Cat And A Dog To Live Together Peacefully

 But dogs and cats hate each other, right?
 Not necessarily!
 Canines and felines can form strong friendship bonds.
 The reason most cats and dogs don’t get along isn’t an inborn instinct, but rather the fact that they have to get over their jealousy and their territorial behavior while sharing the same home and the same owner.

 Cats of all breeds can become dog-like loyal to their pet parents.
-However, that doesn’t mean they can’t get attached to a domestic puppy too.
+However, that doesn’t mean they can’t get attached to a puppy too.

 In fact, there are a number of canine breeds which are particularly suitable for co-existing with cats.
 Check out our article on the subject if you wish to find out more about cat-friendly dog breeds.
 On the other hand, there are also a variety of laid-back, tolerant feline breeds which won’t mind living with a dog.